vshakun/homepage/README.md

 2. Use at least ten distinct HTML tags besides `<html>`, `<head>`, `<body>`, and `<title>`.
 3. Integrate one or more features from Bootstrap into your site.

-For more detailed specifications and for the distribution code, see: https://cs50.harvard.edu/x/2020/tracks/web/homepage/
+For more detailed specifications, see: https://cs50.harvard.edu/x/2020/tracks/web/homepage/